thao786/autotest/README.md

 - broken: test search
 - detect browser to show Warning
 - explicit INCOMPLETE steps
+- explicit console result read
+- test running: please wait while the test is running.
+Gonna take a few minutes
+- result: test might not look the same as the time u recorded

+- test record date
+- click: what if there is no such selector anymore???
+- we use window name to determine tabs. messing with it while using multiple tabs results in disasters

 - what if first action is not a pageload?
 - when 500 happens, email Thao